Sue...

 Sue Decker grew up on a 40-acre farm in Nazareth, PA raising chickens, ducks, horses and growing vegetables.
 She worked and studied in New York City in many different avenues spanning video, publishing, design, holistic health and CSAs.
 Her core membership at the Park Slope CSA in Brooklyn, New York inspired her to launch full-time into farming in upstate New York at Windflower Farm in 2004.
 There, she learned the ins and outs of organic vegetable production for a 300-member CSA, delivering into New York City once a week.
 The following year Sue went to Charlestown Farm in Phoenixville, PA where she undertook the management of a 150-member CSA and assumed stewardship of Charlestown Farm in 2006, successfully guiding the farm for 3 years thereafter.

 In 2009 Mark and Sue married, moved to Stuyvesant, NY and started Blue Star Farm.
+What a ride it has been!

 Mark...